diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-24-how-to-minimize-tech-debt-from-the-start.md

 tags: ["software", "tech-debt"]
 ---

-# How to minimize tech debt from the start
 In this post we are going to lay some guidelines about how to prevent your project of accumulating tech debt.

 ## Introduction